Generated at: 2026-07-01 04:01:13

 Challenges Before Implementation

-When SAP Concur® first entered the Japanese market in 2012, it was common practice for many companies to glue paper receipts to expense reports and submit them to the accounting department at the end of the month.
-In that environment, SAP Concur introduced a new workflow where receipts could be photographed with a smartphone and the entire application process could be completed online.
-I feel that this brought a major transformation to expense reimbursement operations and contributed significantly to improving operational efficiency for Japanese business professionals.
+When SAP Concur® entered the Japanese market in 2012, it was common practice for many companies to glue paper receipts to expense reports and submit them to the accounting department at the end of the month.
+In that environment, SAP Concur realized a new workflow where receipts could be photographed with a smartphone and the entire application process could be completed online.
+I feel that SAP Concur has brought about a major transformation in expense reimbursement operations and has contributed significantly to improving the operational efficiency of Japanese business professionals.
 Could you tell us about your recent developments?

 Sakurai

-Our mission is to provide services that streamline indirect cost management for companies, while supporting the strengthening of governance and the improvement of operational efficiency.
-Our primary targets range from large enterprises to small and medium-sized businesses in Japan, with a particular focus on approaching the accounting, information systems, and, in recent years, the DX departments.
+Our company provides services with the mission of "streamlining indirect cost management for companies, while supporting the strengthening of governance and operational efficiency."
+Our primary targets range from large enterprises to small and medium-sized businesses in Japan, and we are focusing our efforts on approaching accounting departments, information systems departments, and, in recent years, DX departments.

-Although there are multiple competing services in the market, our strength lies in our ability to provide expense reimbursement solutions that span both domestic and international operations, combined with high global integration and connectivity.
+Although there are multiple competing services in the market, our strength lies in our high level of global integration and collaboration capabilities, in addition to providing expense reimbursement solutions that span both domestic and international markets.
 This enables consistent operational management even in complex environments involving multiple locations, currencies, and regulatory systems.

 While we initially focused on large enterprises, we have now gradually expanded our target to include small and medium-sized businesses, broadening our market reach.
 In the small and medium-sized business market, we are actively working on proposals to switch from existing expense reimbursement tools to our service, and we are strengthening our support by lowering the hurdles to implementation and providing operational assistance.